ssilverm/mfo-static-website/pages/ai-art-contest.md

 <li>Decisions of the judges will be final.</li>
 <li>All entries will be displayed at a family-friendly event.
 Entries shall not contain nudity, gore, or adult subjects.</li>
 <li>If at the time of judging, there are less than 10 eligible entries, judging will not take place and prizes will not be awarded.</li>
+<li>Contest entrants must be 18 years of age or older to accept the Participation agreement.
+A Team may contain a team member under the age of 18, however the entry must be submitted by someone from that team who is 18 years of age or older.</li>
 <li>The Maker Effect Foundation reserves the right to reject any entry not considered suitable for display or being in non-compliance with these rules and regulations.</li>